Skip to content

 Git repohttps://bitbucket.org/connect2id/server-sdk

-Annotate the implementing class with @MetaInfServices to have the appropriate SPI manifest file automatically generated and included in the JAR.
-If the SPI manifest is missing the plugin will not be loaded!
+Annotate the implementation class with @MetaInfServices to automatically generate the SPI manifest file and have it included in the JAR.

 Example: